 The other way you can link a site is with a “no follow” attribute.
 This means you will not gain any link equity from them, and they won’t gain any from you.
 You might do this when you’re linking to sponsored content or when you want to control user-generated links from your comment section.

-All types of links are great for brand awareness and driving traffic.
-But, the links must be diverse in order to have a positive impact on your search engine ranking.
+All types of links are great for brand awareness and driving organic traffic.
+But, the links must be diverse to have a positive impact on your search engine ranking.
 Google will see varied linking as intentional and calculated, which shows you spent a lot of time on your article.
 This will tell Google your content is high quality and drive your SEO.

 Broken Internal Links

 When a reader clicks a link on your page and instead of getting the correct content, they get an error message, this is a broken link.
-Broken links can be due to mistyped or updated URLs or deleted or moved content.
+Broken links can be due to mistyped or updated URLs or deleted or moved the content.
 No matter the reason, broken internal links will drop your SEO, because the sources and links you’ve provided lead nowhere.

 You can update broken links by changing the URL or changing the link source!
 When you do this, you’ll share link juice with the reference’s website and boost your SEO.